 “I didn’t really have any meaningful opportunities to engage with in high school,” Layne said.
 “As a student, I wasn’t told my thoughts and insights were valuable.
 It was always, ‘No, stop thinking too big,’ and ‘That’s not possible.’
 That’s the worst thing we can do for our youth.”

 Layne sees the Design Your Neighborhood initiative as an avenue to create space for the voices of Nashville’s students when it comes to the city’s development and growth.

-“No developer is going to consider what a 10-year-old Metro student thinks before they start on a $10 million project,” he said.
+“With all the effort and work that goes into the development process, it just isn't designed in a way so that reaching out to the 10-year-old Metro student is the natural course of action,” he said.
 “But with any development, it’s important to bring as many voices as possible to the table.
 It’s important to consider how it affects everybody.
 And when we do that, the way someone’s face lights up because they know they’ll get to have a say in something—it’s really unparalleled.
 You can quantify the benefits, but truthfully, the human spirit, to see that awakened, you can’t put a price tag on that.”

 Layne will graduate in May with his degree in both community development and behavioral science.
 He’s excited and hopeful for what’s next.